 - Transferring your points to a new or existing credit card in your name from the same company

 Not every rewards program will let you convert, gift, or transfer points, but it doesn’t hurt to ask.
-Some companies, like Air Miles, will even reinstate your points for a fee if you change your mind and re-apply for a credit card.
+Some companies, like BMO Rewards, may even be able to reinstate your points if you change your mind and re-apply for a credit card.

 Do you lose points if your credit card company cancels your card?